-The Whangarei District Council needed to address the capacity issues of its largest wastewater treatment plant, where high inflows during heavy rain events could lead to untreated sewage flowing into adjacent wetlands.
-To ensure that even in extreme events all effluent received treatment, a high level bypass UV disinfection system was constructed.
+Whangarei District Council asked us to address the capacity issues of its largest wastewater treatment plant, where high inflows during heavy rain events could lead to untreated sewage flowing into adjacent wetlands.
+We constructed a high level bypass UV disinfection system to ensure that even in extreme events, all effluent received treatment.

-- Contract required detailed project management across civil, structural, mechanical and electrical works, and a broad spectrum of skills and experience from a multi-disciplined team.
+- detailed project management across civil, structural, mechanical and electrical works

-- Significant interface with the “live” plant was necessary, including co-ordination of shutdowns and management of specialist subcontractors and suppliers, together with testing and commissioning works.
+- significant interface with the ‘live’ plant, including co-ordination of shutdowns and management of specialist subcontractors and suppliers, together with testing and commissioning works

-- A contractor design was necessary for the chambers, the UV building, civil and structural works.
+- a contractor design for the chambers, the UV building, civil and structural works

-- Project management staff engaged electrical specialists to provide vital power and communication/control to the UV system main distribution board, in order to activate valves, penstocks, flow meters and ancillary equipment.
+- project management staff engaged electrical specialists to provide vital power and communication/control to the UV system main distribution board – to activate valves, penstocks, flow meters and ancillary equipment.

 These successfully completed works have doubled the disinfection treatment capacity of the existing plant.
 This has ensured all water flowing into the wetlands and the Whāngārei Harbour, is subject to the UV disinfection process (which destroys harmful bacteria and other pathogens).